Xi'An China

 *Our Short Visit

-Xi’an is often called the birthplace of Chinese civilization.
-The capital of Shaanxi Province and the eastern end of the Silk Road, Xi’an’s history and cultural significance stretch through China’s ancient past and into its bright future.
+Xi’an is often referred to as the birthplace of Chinese civilization.
+The capital of Shaanxi Province and the eastern terminus of the Silk Road, Xi’an’s history and cultural significance span China’s ancient past and into its bright future.

-It was the capital city of 13 imperial dynasties, the most of any town, and many ancient structures are preserved.
-“The First Emperor” united China from his base in the Xi’an area, and he has left a mighty legacy.
+It was the capital of 13 imperial dynasties, more than any other town, and many ancient structures were preserved.
+“The First Emperor united China from his base in the Xi’an area, and he left a mighty legacy.

 * This is one of China’s most popular tourist destinations.